niacdoial/blemd/README.txt

 this project was for goal to import nintendo GC/Wii ".bmd" 3D models, using blender (blender.org)
 HOW TO USE:
-first, get a game iso (dumping a baught game is THE legal way to proceed: you can use this https://code.google.com/archive/p/cleanrip/downloads to do it(you will need an actual Wii)) then, extract it in a proper directory (dolphin emulator at dolphin-emu.org does the job just fine, but you'll need the 2015 64-bit version of Visual c++ redistribuable microsoft libraries (https://www.microsoft.com/en-us/download/details.aspx?id=48145) if you don't want to have to install it using admin rights. afterwards, extract the .arc/.rarc archives with this: http://www.amnoid.de/gc/szstools.zip (a full program with docs there!)
+first, get a game iso ()
+then, extract it in a proper directory (dolphin emulator at dolphin-emu.org does the job just fine, but you'll need the 2015 64-bit version of Visual c++ redistribuable microsoft libraries (https://www.microsoft.com/en-us/download/details.aspx?id=48145) if you don't want to have to install it using admin rights. afterwards, extract the .arc/.rarc archives with this: http://www.amnoid.de/gc/szstools.zip (a full program with docs there!)

-you will also need the 32 bit system  Microsoft Visual C++ 2005 Redistributable Package (x86).  (http://go.microsoft.com/fwlink/?linkid=65127) then, grab blender and unzip this repo's content in "<path to blender>/2.XX/scripts/addons_contrib/blemd" from there, you will be able to enable it  in the add-ons tab of the settings(it is in the "testing" category), and use it in file->import->nintendo BMD
+you will also need the 32 bit system  Microsoft Visual C++ 2005 Redistributable Package (x86).  (http://go.microsoft.com/fwlink/?linkid=65127) then, grab blender and unzip it in "<path to blender>/2.XX/scripts/addons_contrib/blemd" from there, you will be able to enable it  in the add-ons tab of the settings(it is in the "testing" category), and use it in file->import->nintendo BMD